nichannah/ocean-nudge/README.md

 FATAL from PE   39: time_interp_external 2: time after range of list,file=INPUT/temp_sponge.nc,field=temp
 ```

-This means that the time range covered by the sponge file does not match the model runtime.
+This means that the time range covered by the nudging/sponge file does not match the model runtime.
+For example the sponge time may go from 0001-01-01 to 0002-01-01 while the model starts in 2004.

 ## NEMO